magifd2/scat/README.md

 ## Features

 - **Post text messages**: Send content from arguments, files, or stdin.
+- **Send Direct Messages (DMs)**: Send messages or files directly to users by their ID or mention name.
 - **Upload files**: Upload files from a path or stdin.
 - **Stream content**: Continuously stream from stdin, posting messages periodically.
 - **Export channel logs**: Export message history from a channel to a structured JSON file or stdout.